Here is a quick test for you: think about your team's Confluence. How do you feel?

 Okay, you might feel something in between, but you probably agree with this: if the Confluence user count grows, the amount of content generated grows with it.
 The more contributors there are, the more content is left abandoned and forgotten.
 The system is bound to become a mess.

-And when there are too much useless stuff in your Confluence spaces, your productivity suffers.
+And when there are too many old pages in your Confluence, your productivity suffers.
 It takes longer and longer to find documents and it’s more and more irritating to only find outdated content.
 The frustration slowly mounts up to a point where working with or sifting through stale content means wasting significant amount of time and money of your team.
 What’s even worse, it can demotivate you, since it makes you feel that you can’t give your best in your job because of it.

 Are you supposed to keep track of all your past edits, re-visit pages and every bit of content you ever made again and again, and update or delete them if needed?
 It doesn’t sound realistic.
 At least it feels more of an "admin’s job".

 As a Confluence admin, you can effectively control things like permissions, database access, integrations with other tools in the company, and so on.
 But when it comes to the content itself, you only have the illusion of control.
 You are not the one creating most of it, and you can’t tell everyone to take care of their Confluence pages, either.

 So again, what are you supposed to do?

 Here is a 3-step guide to decide what to archive in Confluence: